act-rules/act-rules.github.io/pages/design/rule-design.md

 ## Rule Properties

-The rule file should have a unique hyphenated filename, created from condensing the name and the unique identifier, _e.g. "aria-attr-defined-5f99a7"_.
+A rule file should have a unique hyphenated filename, created from condensing the name and the unique identifier of the rule, _e.g. "aria-attr-defined-5f99a7"_.
+A rule file should also have a number of metadata properties at the top of the file.

+For more details, see [ACT Rules Format: Structure](https://www.w3.org/TR/act-rules-format/#act-rule-structure)

 ### Rule identifier